junxit/us-congress-bills-113/metadata.md

 - 2013-03-15 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Energy and Commerce, and Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-03-15 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Energy and Commerce, and Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-03-15 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Energy and Commerce, and Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-03-22 — Referred to the Subcommittee on Energy and Power.
+- 2013-03-25 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2013-03-25 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2013-03-25 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-04-16 — Subcommittee Hearings Held.
+- 2013-04-17 — Committee Consideration and Mark-up Session Held.
+- 2013-04-17 — Ordered to be Reported by the Yeas and Nays: 30 - 18.
+- 2013-04-24 — Committee Consideration and Mark-up Session Held.
+- 2013-04-24 — Ordered to be Reported by the Yeas and Nays: 24 - 17.
+- 2013-04-24 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-04-24 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2013-05-16 — Committee Consideration and Mark-up Session Held.
+- 2013-05-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 33 - 24.
+- 2013-05-17 — Placed on the Union Calendar, Calendar No. 40.
+- 2013-05-17 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+113-61, Part I.
+- 2013-05-17 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+113-61, Part I.
+- 2013-05-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-61, Part II.
+- 2013-05-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-61, Part II.
+- 2013-05-17 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-61, Part III.
+- 2013-05-17 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-61, Part III.